sokeio/cms/README.md

 ## Infomation

-With Cms, you can handle various types of content, including articles, pages, categories, images, videos, and files.
+With Sokeio, you can handle various types of content, including articles, pages, categories, images, videos, and files.
 The package allows for easy customization of the website's structure and interface, giving developers the flexibility to tailor the CMS to their specific needs.

-One of Cms's standout features is its robust user management and access control capabilities.
+One of Sokeio's standout features is its robust user management and access control capabilities.
 Administrators can create multiple user accounts and define granular permissions for each account, ensuring precise control over access to different parts of the website and maintaining a high level of security.

-Cms also supports additional features such as multilingual support, social interaction integration, search engine optimization (SEO), and data analytics integration.
+Sokeio also supports additional features such as multilingual support, social interaction integration, search engine optimization (SEO), and data analytics integration.
 This makes it a comprehensive solution for building websites and web applications that cater to a wide range of requirements.

 ## Key Features: